 Crew Cuts

 US Crew Cuts and European Crew Cuts are slightly different from one another.
-In European Crew Cuts, all of the hair is left the same length.
+In European variations, the hair on top may be kept at a much shorter, more uniform length compared to the heavily graduated top of an American Crew Cut.
 However, in American Crew Cuts, the hairstyle tends to be tapered in certain sections.
 In some variations of the style, the hair is left much longer at the front so that it can be pulled up into a peak or rolled over to create a quiff.
 Shorter Crew Cuts may be referred to as Buzz Cuts.

 #6: Maintenance